hassan-salloum/HackersPlayground/README.md

 ## 📢 Contributing

 If you have useful resources or tools to add, feel free to fork this repository and submit a pull request!

-triggerable-outlook-malware
+## Notes

-rainloop-webmail: This is a simple tutorial (check attached PDF) helping you to implement your own mail server on an ubuntu machine. main part: necessary elements for our mail server we need to install
+Concerning the "HOW TO BUILD YOUR OWN MAIL SERVER" is a rainloop-webmail: This is a simple tutorial helping you to implement your own mail server on an ubuntu machine. main part: necessary elements for our mail server we need to install
     SMTP Server = Postfix
     IMAP Server = Dovecot